 Liquidity in Float is deposited into pools, which are grouped into markets.

-All the pools which track a certain asset, e.g. BTC, exist within the BTC market, and liquidity moves between them as the protocol receives updated BTC prices via the price feed.
+All the pools which track a certain crypto asset, e.g. BTC, exist within the BTC market, and liquidity moves between them as the protocol receives updated BTC prices via an external oracle.

 There are 3 types of pools:

 These pools are fixed at a specific leverage tier, on a specific side of the market.
 For example, 3x long ETH will always have 3x long exposure to ETH, except for rare edge cases.

 There can be multiple market pools on each side of a Float market i.e. 3 long pools and 3 short pools.

 Liquidity moves between long and short pools in line with the movements of the underlying oracle feed.